ferosekhanj/DesignPrinciple/SingleResponsibilityPrinciple/README.md

 - we are expanding our business and would like to deliver Choclates and Biscut orders with the milk

 ## Step 5
 - We are switching to a prepaid model, before delivery, the milk man checks whether there is enough money available in the customer wallet.
 If balance is less then no delivery is made.

+## Step 6
+- We are going to allow the customer to order custom quantity of milk (500ml,1000ml,200ml)
+- We would like to deliver the order if half of the cost is available in the wallet and mark the reamining as debt (as a good gesture)

+- [Developer]Wait, we need some time to speed up